ryuapp/mnode/README.md

 ### Tier 2

 - `x86_64-unknown-linux-gnu`
-- `x86_64-unknown-linux-musl`

 ### Tier 3

 - `aarch64-unknown-linux-gnu`
 - `aarch64-unknown-linux-musl`
+- `x86_64-unknown-linux-musl`
 - `x86_64-apple-darwin`
 - `aarch64-apple-darwin`
 - `aarch64-pc-windows-msvc`

 ## Motivation

 Starting with `deno compile`, we've made it easy to distribute JavaScript runtimes and scripts as single executable applications.
-While similar functionality is possible with Node.js, Bun, or Andromeda, the file sizes are too large for simple CLI tools.\
+Bun also has similar functionality, and Node.js can also be made into a single binary using external tools.
+However, the binary size for all of them is too large, making them unsuitable for simple CLI tools.

-To solive this issue, We're developing a new JavaScript runtime using QuickJS, the most lightweight JavaScript engine.
+To solve this issue, we are developing a new JavaScript runtime using QuickJS, a lightweight JavaScript engine.